bosth/opensky-postgis-docker/README.md

-# foss4g-2023-docker
+# opensky-postgis-docker
-Dockerfile for FOSS4G 2023 Talk
+Dockerfile for Aircraft trajectories in PostGIS talk

 Create a `.evn` file that exports your OpenSky Network credentials: